Context Poisoning: When Hallucinations Become Premises¶

 | Context Poisoning | Wrong content treated as fact |

-Output remains coherent, confident, and internally consistent.
+Output stays coherent, confident, and internally consistent.
 The agent does not hedge or self-correct.
-Early mistakes trigger a cascade: each subsequent token is predicted from previously generated tokens, so an initial error compounds into a snowball of downstream errors (Chen et al., 2025).
+Early mistakes trigger a cascade: the model predicts each token from the tokens before it, so an initial error compounds into a snowball of downstream errors (Chen et al., 2025).

 | Cause | Mechanism |